alexziao05/alexziao05/README.md

-## Hi there 👋
+## Hello world 👋

-👋 Hi, I’m Alex Huang
+- 👋 I’m Alex Huang
-👀 I’m interested in app development, cybersecurity, machine learning, frontend and backend.
+- 👀 I’m interested in app development, cybersecurity, machine learning, frontend and backend.
-🔭 I’m currently working on an android app to help SDSU students schedule their courses and connect with classmates.
+- 🔭 I’m currently working on an android app to help SDSU students schedule their courses and connect with classmates.
-🎓 I’m a 4th year computer science student at SDSU.
+- 🎓 I’m a 4th year computer science student at SDSU.
-👯 I’m looking to collaborate on any project which helps people to live in a better place.
+- 👯 I’m looking to collaborate on any project which helps people to live in a better place.

 <!--
 **alexziao05/alexziao05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.